gregtuc/StockSocket/README.md

 ## How does it work?

+-
-- Yahoo uses Websockets to transfer data to the client about changes for a given stock.
+- Yahoo Finance uses Websockets to transfer stock data when you open their page on your browser.
-- This module opens up its very own Websocket connection with Yahoo.
+- This module leverages that functionality by opening its own direct WebSocket connection with Yahoo.
-- The open socket connection receives a data stream from Yahoo containing stock information.
+- The WebSocket connection bypasses the need to open your browser (or inefficiently Web-scrape data) and gets direct data.
-- As a result, this module is highly reliable and lightweight.
+- As a result, this module is far more lightweight and quick than previous versions of this module (which used Puppeteer).

 ## Sample Output
 <p align="left">